kopchik/3dhubs_hangman/README.md

 Another one is "hangman_advanced.py" which is covered by tests.
 The state is kept in a separate class so it is easy to refactor the code to use with Django.
 In that case State would be a DB model and 'hangman' is a view.

+No fancy ascii graphics this time, sorry :(